The good news is that you have more choices than ever when it comes to picking a VPN.

 With this in mind, here are three vital points to help you make the best choice and give you the functions, security, and peace of mind that you need:

 - It pays to pay: Since it costs money to build the high-security VPN services that you need to protect your data, it pays to be suspicious of companies offering you VPN services for free.
+Paying for VPN services gives you extra peace of mind that you get the security you need.
+Unlike paid services, free VPN providers may sell your data to keep themselves going, thus defeating the object to you of having a VPN in the first place.

 - Do your research: Shop around and look for reviews of the top VPNs available, keep a look out for reviews over the past three-to-four years and find VPN providers who consistently get good reviews and have shown that they invest in their service with enhanced security and functions.